Kotlin/kotlin-spec/docs/src/md/kotlin.core/introduction.md

 ## Introduction {-}

-Kotlin took inspiration from many programming languages, including (but not limited to) Java, C# and Groovy.
+Kotlin took inspiration from many programming languages, including (but not limited to) Java, Scala, C# and Groovy.
 One of the main ideas behind Kotlin is being *pragmatic*, i.e., being a programming language useful for day-to-day development, which helps the users get the job done via its features and its tools.
 Thus, a lot of design decisions were and still are influenced by how beneficial these decisions are for Kotlin users.